Hero of her own story: A young eyewitness to George Floyd's killing is writing a children's book

 "I'm powerful," Judeah said.
 "I can't be afraid."

 Friends of the family have organized a fundraiser to help them get into more stable housing.
-You can find out more at tinyurl.com/j-reynolds.
+You can find out more here.